mahn14/Scientific-Computing/README.md

 Project-oriented course; modeling and analysis of physical systems using state-of-the-art software and packaged subroutines."
 -Course Description from Virginia Tech

 Goes over numerical methods for approximating derivative and integrals, function zeroes and intercepts, interpolation, solving parametric & differential equations, and analyses for error and efficiency in each.

 This course is cross-listed as a senior elective for Mathematics, requirement for Applied Math majors, and optional senior project course for Computer Science majors.
+I apologize for not posting the actual problems themselves, as I lost access to the portal upon graduation and did not download a copy of the problem document to my local machine.

 **DISCLAIMER
 Many of the function implementations in this repo was given by Dr Lin before being editted to solve assigned problems